MCWertGaming/old-blog-05-2021/content/english/contact.md

 Distributing and publishing Articles from this blog is not allowed without the Authors agreement!
 All code located inside the Articles are licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.
 Quoting or referencing on whole or part of Articles from this blog must be referenced with providing the source.

 #### Happy coding!

+Sources of used software and assets on this site can be found [here](/about/#software-used-on-this-site).